What are the terms and conditions?

 8. Overseas applications

-9.1 If you do not hold a UK/EU/EEA passport you will need a visa to travel and that allows you to study in the UK in order to take one of our Courses.
+9.1 If you do not hold a UK/EU/EEA passport you will need a visa to travel and that allows you to study in the UK in order to take one of our Class.

 9.2 It is your responsibility to determine how far in advance you need to apply for a visa, and to allow sufficient time to obtain a visa.

-9.3 We will not allow you to join the Course if you do not have a visa that allows you to study in the UK.
+9.3 We will not allow you to join the Class if you do not have a visa that allows you to study in the UK.

-9.4 This paragraph 9 is not applicable to Online Short Courses.
+9.4 This paragraph 9 is not applicable to Online Classes.

 10. Your legal cancellation rights